-A recipient must be allowed to try on and choose from a selection of Medicaid reimbursable frame styles.
-However, a recipient may choose to use his/her own frame instead of selecting a Medicaid frame.
+An enrollee must be allowed to try on and choose from a selection of Medicaid reimbursable frame styles.
+However, a enrollee may choose to use his/her own frame instead of selecting a Medicaid frame.
 In such cases, no Medicaid payment will be made for the frame.